Two Spanish Hospitals Test a New Cancer Medication

-In 2010, the National Center of Oncology Research (Centro Nacional de Investigaciones Oncológicas, or CNIO) gave the drug license to a up-and-coming Spanish company.
+In 2010, the National Center of Oncology Research (Centro Nacional de Investigaciones Oncológicas, or CNIO) gave the drug license to an up-and-coming Spanish company.
 It was a small biotechnology company that was born out of the collaboration: Bioncotech.

 In her words:

 “Scientists generally get few chances to see the results from the laboratory directly reach the patient.
-This clinical study is the result of the collaboration of researchers from multiple different disciplines headed by fantastic team from Bioncotech.
+This clinical study is the result of the collaboration of researchers from multiple different disciplines headed by a fantastic team from Bioncotech.
 We at CNIO are very proud of this big step.”

 They will present the results of these trials in the biggest oncology conference in the world, the American Society of Clinical Oncology conference (ASCO).
 It will take place in Chicago from July 2nd to the 6th.